Friday, October 18, 2024

 For history and archaeology enthusiasts, the Tombs of the Kings is a must-see destination, offering a fascinating glimpse into the ancient world.
 Tombs 4 & 5 are especially noteworthy for their architectural beauty and are highly recommended if you're short on time.

 As the site is located in an open area, visitors should come prepared with a hat, sunscreen, and plenty of water, especially during the hot summer months.
-A visit typically takes **one to two hours**, and the site is surprisingly engaging for children, who often enjoy exploring its mysterious chambers and passages.
+A visit typically takes 1-2 Hours, and the site is surprisingly engaging for children, who often enjoy exploring its mysterious chambers and passages.

 The Tombs of the Kings combines historical significance with a sense of adventure, making it a highlight of any trip to Paphos.